cast-corp/delivery-react-example/README.md

 This is a simple example of how to use [cast.app](https://cast.app) In-app Delivery with React.
 Learn more at [school.cast.app](https://school.cast.app).

+You can view a deployed version of this example at <https://cast-corp.github.io/delivery-react-example>.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts